-Before we delve into the world of day care, and all that it entails, as a Sleep Consultant in Denver and Kansas, and for many of you who have worked with me personally, please know that when it comes to daycare, my approach as a sleep consultant, is “hands off.”
+Before we delve into the world of day care, and all that it entails, as a Sleep Consultant in Denver and Kansas, and for many of you who have worked with me personally, please know that when it comes to daycare and sleep schedules, my approach as a sleep consultant, is “hands off.”
 I have found that most day care providers are well versed in getting babies and toddlers to sleep.
-In my experience, I have found when you tell one provider your specific request for your child, it often does not get passed down stream causing unnecessary frustration.
+In my experience, I have found when you tell one provider your specific request – regarding daycare and sleep schedules – for your child, it often does not get passed down stream causing unnecessary frustration.
 Please know that this does not mean we cannot lay guidelines for these providers; I just want to give you permission not to stress out about it.

 Below are practical ways to embrace daycare and make your baby’s sleep schedule work at home and away, while you work on teaching your baby independent sleep skills.
 As you embark on securing the right daycare, you will face the challenge of putting your baby in someone else’s hands for the day.

-I am going to be honest and tell you that it can be tough to combine sleep training and daycare.
+I am going to be honest and tell you that it can be tough to combine day care and sleep schedules.
 When your baby is testing your willpower during a tough night where you stood strong and did not give in, it is hard to put your trust into someone else and hope they will keep your system in order.